ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

    attestation (1)
    : With this value the TAM requests the TEEP Agent to return an attestation payload,
-     whether Evidence (e.g., an EAT) or Attestation Results, in the response.
+     whether Evidence (e.g., an EAT) or an Attestation Result, in the response.

    trusted-components (2)
    : With this value the TAM queries the TEEP Agent for all installed Trusted Components.